itsee-birmingham/django_wce_api/README.md

 The main functions available are described below.
 Create, update and delete functions require the correct model permissions to be set in the Django admin interface.

+- #### setupAjax()

+A useful setup function that can be run if the JavaScript functions are to be used.
+It ensures that the csrf token is added to any AJAX calls which require it.

 - #### getCurrentUserPromise()

 Returns the details of the logged in user.